jamessouth/paint-demo/art.md

     </div>
   </body>
 ```
+*<small>Note: the polyfill does not always run - you may need to reload a few times</small>

-Note that the polyfill doesn't always run, and when it doesn't, you just get the background-color on the body, so it might take a few reloads to load properly.
-Also, the polyfill works by creating an image, so if you resize or re-orient, you will get repeats or cut-offs of the original image from when the page loaded.
+If the polyfill doesn't run, you will see the background-color on the body.
+The polyfill works by creating an image, so if you resize or re-orient, you will get repeats or cut-offs of the original image formed when the page loaded.
 Repeats can be prevented with `background-repeat` set to `no-repeat`; you will just see the background-color on the body.
 Since Chrome has some native support for Houdini, when you resize or re-orient, the worklet runs again and redraws to fit the new dimensions, so watch out for that if you write a complex paint function.

 The fake placeholder content is in a div that covers the page which will hold the painted background.
 This is a workaround for this bug in Chrome which breaks CSS custom properties set on the `body` (also apparently `html` and `:root`), at least with regard to accessing them in a paint worklet.
 The CSS is :
 ```scss